langjam/jam0003/core/README.md

 - D0 to D2 is the data register, each operation depends on and handles these four register differently.
 - After all register have been set, do `call` command to execute the operation.
 - Comment can be done using `//`.
-- There are only 'int' and 'str' in this language.
+- Types of data in the language:
 ```
 5      <-- int
 "core" <-- str